7 Tips for Chore Training

 4. Make sure your kids know when their chores are expected to be done.

 My kids knew what had to be done each day and that they couldn’t go play.
 They couldn’t have their free time till those jobs were done, and I had given my approval.
-Setting clear expectations of what’s expected gives them a guideline and also allows some freedom to work in their own time.
+Setting clear expectations of what’s expected gives them a guideline and also allows some freedom to work on their own time.

 How do I motivate my child to do chores?